-Load Type In ACTIVE LOAD Mode, this field allows selecting either

-Constant Current mode (CC) or Constant Impedance Mode
+In ACTIVE LOAD Mode, this field allows selecting either Constant Current mode (CC) or Constant Impedance Mode (CZ).

-(CZ).
 This field is not visible in either source mode.

-Form This field determines the phase mode of operation.
+This field determines the phase mode of operation.

+Available settings are:

-FORM1 One Phase FROM2 Split Phase FORM3 Three Phase
+FORM1 One Phase

+FROM2 Split Phase

+FORM3 Three Phase